devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab07_Invoke-API/step1/step1.md

     {{TRAFFIC_HOST1_80}}/publisher

   - Click 'Rest API' and then select 'Deploy Sample API'.
-This will deploy the 'PizzaShack' API for us to use during this lab.
+This will deploy the 'PizzaShack' API for us to use for this lab.

+- Subscribe to the 'PizzaShack' API

+  - Go to the Developer portal and login in with 'admin' user.

+    {{TRAFFIC_HOST1_80}}/devportal

+  - Go to the 'Applications' page and select the 'DefaultApplication'

-- Logout from the portals
+  - Subscribe to the 'PizzaShack' API from the 'Subscriptions' page

-  If you are still logged in as the 'Admin' user to any of the portals, click the username 'Admin' in the top right corner and then click 'Logout'.
+  - Generate 'Production Keys'

 Continue to the next section.